RishiKrYML/CoPilotAssistedAppDevelopment/README.md

   GitHub Copilot works best when you divide your code into small functions, use meaningful names for functions parameters, and write good docstrings and comments as you go.

 # Conclusion
-Copilot helped me to reduce the time required to write and increase the productivity.
-Copilot is awesome but there a few disadvantages that cannot be overlooked.
-Copilot can aslo suggests code that has security flaw and we have the tendency to accept the suggestion without checking the code.
-Also overtime we would get lazy using Copilot but putting those aside Copilot can be a great helping hand and learning partner.
+Copilot helped us to reduce the time required to write code and increase productivity.
+Copilot is awesome but there are a few disadvantages that cannot be overlooked.
+Copilot can also suggest code that has security flaws and we have the tendency to accept the suggestion without checking the code.
+Also over time, we would get lazy using Copilot but putting those aside Copilot can be a great helping hand and learning partner.